Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

-# VBA Serial Port routines for Legacy Microsoft Windows and Office installations
+# VBA Serial Port routines for Legacy Microsoft Windows and Office editions
 ## New for 2022 - Windows XP onwards, pre-Office 2010 editions (32-Bit VBA6)

 Getting Serial (COM) Ports working as intended in VBA can be surprisingly difficult in certain usage scenarios.